Stochastic synaptic dynamics under learning: Stochastic synaptic dynamics

 \subsection{Diffusion coefficient}

 The diffusion coefficient is the second Kramers-Moyal coefficient

 where the average is over sample trajectories $w_{\text{traj}}$ of \prettyref{eq:model_general}.
 Since the weight involves integrals over the product of $x$ and $\eta$, the squared weights in \prettyref{eq:D2_def} lead to four-point correlation functions.
 This makes it difficult to exactly evaluate \prettyref{eq:D2_def} in general.
-However, the diffusion on time scales $\Delta t$ above the inverse firing rates may be estimated by applying Wick's theorem, as an approximation since $(\eta,x)$ is a on-Gaussian process, to the four-point correlation functions, which leads to (see \prettyref{appendix:Noise-intensity-wdot} for details)
+However, the diffusion on time scales $\Delta t$ above the inverse firing rates may be estimated by applying Wick's theorem, as an approximation since $(\eta,x)$ is a non-Gaussian process, to the four-point correlation functions, which leads to (see \prettyref{appendix:Noise-intensity-wdot} for details)

 \prettyref{eq:D2} is the infinitesimal diffusion coefficient.
-For non-infinitesimal $\Delta t$ long enough (specifically, in \prettyref{fig:single_synapse_full}(c), $\Delta t=10$), the diffusion is captured by the Langevin dynamics based on \prettyref{eq:D1} and \prettyref{eq:D2}, as we derive in the next section.
+For non-infinitesimal $\Delta t$ long enough (specifically, in \prettyref{fig:single_synapse_full}(c), $\Delta t=10$), the diffusion is captured by the Langevin dynamics based on Eqs. \eqref{eq:D1} and \eqref{eq:D2}, as we derive in the next section.